swsnu/swpp2021-team7/README.md

   - **WHEN** the user checks videos and picks the parts to keep by clicking scenes
   - **THEN** the selected scenes are marked with colors and total length of the selected parts appears

-- Execptions
-  - The link user inputs is not working.
-  - The link user inputs is not from Youtube.

 - Acceptance test
   - When the user clicks a scene, it gets played immediately in the player on top.
   - When the user right-clicks the scene not selected, the scene gets coloured.